JanHerca/urantiapedia/input/markdown/en/Innerface/Vol4/Innerface_vol4_5.md

 Jesus saw God as being holy, just, and great, as well as being true, beautiful, and good.

-All these attributes of divinity he focused in his mind as "the will of the Father in heaven."
+All these attributes of divinity he focused in his mind as “the will of the Father in heaven.”

 In the face of all the natural difficulties and temporal contradictions of mortal existence, Jesus experienced the tranquillity of supreme and unquestioned trust in God and felt the tremendous thrill of living, by faith, in the very presence of the heavenly Father.

-Jesus said: "Love one another as I have loved you."
+Jesus said: “Love one another as I have loved you.”

 # More on the gospel of the kingdom